jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 That might make me pass things whose implementation in Symbol I haven’t thought through though.

-I’d have to present the concept in both diagram language and text language, because there are parts that don’t look better in diagram.
+I’d might present the concept in both diagram language and text language, because there are parts that don’t look better in diagram.
 You should be able to embed short text language in the diagram.

 Perhaps I should explain on any concept, even when it has no presence in the system because its not necessary.